Scion’s novel internship model connects talent with industry

 Brett highlights ENSAM’s status as a prestigious engineering institution known for producing high-calibre students.
 "The advanced, industry-focused training at ENSAM emphasises practical problem-solving and project leadership, not just theoretical knowledge.
 This approach has allowed Jean to apply his expertise directly to our processes, achieving impressive results," he says.

+For Jean, the internship was the final piece in completing his studies in engineering.
 He says his first impressions were overwhelming, but the support from Scion, Techlam, and ENSAM was the key to his success.

-The internship had three distinct phases.
-First, a new testing device was implemented on the production line to measure a beam’s stiffness without damaging it, enhancing quality control.
-The second phase involved two months in Techlam’s factory focused on improving product consistency.
 Finally, back at Scion, research explored creating hybrid beams with exotic and carbon fibres, aiming for innovative beams compatible with Techlam’s existing processes.
+Using wood resource currently grown and available in New Zealand, the novel hybrid showed promising early results.
 Although only a proof of concept was developed, it set the stage for future advancements.

-"Working in both industry and research has been invaluable, giving me insight into the challenges and opportunities in each field.
+"Working in industry and research has been invaluable, giving me insight into the challenges and opportunities in each field.
 This experience has shaped my perspective and strengthened my career path in engineering."

 Testing inside Techlam's Levin factory.